airhorns/muffin/Readme.md

 ## What you get

-A set of generic high level file operations you don't want to implement yourself, like copying files, CoffeeScript compilation, minification, and SLOC counting.
+A set of generic high level file operations you don't want to implement yourself, like copying files, CoffeeScript compilation and compile time requiring, minification, and SLOC counting.

 ## Installation